ToniWonKanobi/theoveranalyzed.net/posts/2015/7/15/a-watch-water-and-workouts.md

 Title: A Watch, Water and Workouts
 Date: 2015-07-15 17:47
 Link: http://furbo.org/2015/07/14/a-watch-water-and-workouts/
-Description: Craig Hockenberry shares his experiences with Apple Watch ...in the ocean.
+Description: Craig Hockenberry recently recounted some of his adventures with Apple Watch.
+Namely, those that take place in *water* 🌊
 Tags: Apple Watch
 Image: http://d.pr/i/18hRX+

-Craig Hockenberry recently recounted some of his adventures with Apple Watch.
-Namely, those that take place in *water* 🌊

 The whole piece is worth reading, if for no other reason to make you feel better about showering with your Watch (if that's something you want to do).